 Unable to call?
 Fill out the form below and a specialist will contact you as soon as possible!

 We’re grateful they’re grateful.

 If you are looking for a place to really try to change your life, Muse is a great place!
 The staff were all so in tune with what I was going through.
 If I ever had a problem, or was feeling like using, I could go to them and they'd talk to me.
 It didn’t matter what time of the day or night it was.
 I had never had people who cared about me so much that weren’t family.
 I still stay in touch with people I went through the house with, we go to meetings and go surfing and other things I never did when I was loaded.
 It’s a great life, and I really never thought I would be so happy.

-I’ve been through 5 other treatment programs and was pretty sure none of them would ever work.
+I’ve been through 5 other detox programs and was pretty sure none of them would ever work.
 I decided to give it one more try before just resigning to being a junky the rest of my life.
 I found Muse and I have to say I am pretty surprised.
 I have over 8 months clean and it’s more time than I’ve had the last 11 years.
 All the groups were great, and the neuro-feedback was something I haven’t seen anywhere else.
 I still see my therapist and I am so happy.
 I am very grateful to Muse!